mitre/fieldmanual/sphinx-docs/Server-Configuration.md

     pass
 ```

-When loading custom login handlers, CALDERA expects the referenced Python module to return an object that extends
+When loading custom login handlers, Caldera expects the referenced Python module to return an object that extends
 `LoginHandlerInterface` from `app.service.interfaces.i_login_handler`.
 This interface provides all of the methods
-that CALDERA's authentication service requires to handle logins.
+that Caldera's authentication service requires to handle logins.
 If an invalid login handler is referenced in
 the configuration file, then the server will exit with an error.

 An example login handler Python module may follow the following structure: